 Lean Model

-- Use Cases: Suitable for projects where efficiency and speed are critical.
+- Use Cases: Projects requiring efficiency and quickness.

 - Advantages: Reduces waste, improves efficiency.

-- Disadvantages: Can be challenging to implement in large organizations.
+- Disadvantages: Hard to adopt in large companies.

 Iterative Model

-- Description: Focuses on refining and improving through repeated cycles.
-This model blends elements of Waterfall and Agile.
+- Description: Focuses on continuous improvement over repeated cycles.
+This model combines Waterfall and Agile.

-- Use Cases: Best for large projects where requirements are not fully understood from the start.
+- Use Cases: Best for large projects with unclear needs.

 - Advantages: Early detection of issues, improved risk management.